xtagon/awesome-battlesnake/README.md

 ## Meaning of symbols

-🌟 - The project/resource is recommended by the community
+🌟 - The project is recommended by the community

-🔨 - The Project/resource is actively maintained
+🔨 - The project is actively maintained

 ## Contents